ferrantedev/blog/content/posts/Hello-world/index.md

 A couple of years ago I came to realize that I want to share my software engineering knowledge and perspective with the rest of the world.

-The idea came while working with Keycloak, a awesome product that allows to provide authorization and authentication to a web application I was developing at the time.
+The idea came while working with Keycloak in a hobby project.

-Unfortunately the idea was never executed until now!
+Unfortunately the idea was never executed until today!

 I want to use this blog to regularly post about software products, especially those that are used to build software products.
 Such as: